edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 #### getting the Docker conainers ready

-We start by checking taht no conainers are runnin.
+We start by checking that no containers are running.
 Then we can start multiple instances of the `res/ajax_playground` and `res/express_playground` and get their `IP` addresses

 ```bash